 - A screwdriver, or similar tool

-- Using a screwdriver or similar tool force out the silicone caulking that is inside the probe port.
-You should be able to see clearly through the probe port when you’re finished.
+2. Using a screwdriver or similar tool force out the silicone caulking that is inside the probe port.
+When finished, you should be able to see clearly directly through the probe port.

-- Thread the probe wire through the second black O-ring gasket on the outside of the unit.
-Then install that O-ring gasket back into position.
+4. Thread the probe wire through the second black O-ring gasket on the outside of the unit.
+Next, install that O-ring gasket back into position.

-We hope this has been a helpful step-by-step tutorial on how to properly install a data logger or thermometer through a probe access port.
-For more information on our Medical and Laboratory Refrigerators and Freezers, please click here or contact us today to speak with a cold storage specialist.
+For more information or questions on data loggers or temperature monitoring, please contact us today to speak with your local LabRepCo sales representative.
+We hope this has been a helpful step-by-step installation tutorial properly using a temperature data monitoring device through a probe access port.
+For more information on our Medical and Laboratory Refrigerators and Freezers, please select from below or contact us today to speak with a cold storage specialist.